nadeemramli/personal-blog/content/1. Karangan/Level and Gap.md

 ### What Can We Do?
 -----
-Thinking with level and gap help you understand the amount of work it needed to be at the level you want and also it help you to approach it "bottom-up" rather than "top-down".
+==Thinking with level and gap help you understand the amount of work it needed to be at the level you want and also it help you to approach it "bottom-up" rather than "top-down".==

 It is an awareness aswell to kept believing that we can always grow.

 Just like bodybuilding, learning and thinking can aswell, grow.
 We should always strive to read more, to learn more, to find better ways to understand ourselves, and to improve our competency.
 It's a hard knock to the head to basically says that life is within our control, and we should have as much agency to act upon it.

-So yeah, kept on treading man.
+So yeah, kept on treading man, kept thinking of the level and gap.

 ~~*This concept actually help me to realize how stupid and underwork myself is.
 There's so much work to be done, and it just a beginning.
 All these work for the past 4 years are just prologue.*~~